-Linux and Windows utility programs mesaflash and mesaflash.exe are provided to write configuration files to the 7I93 EEPROM.
+Linux and Windows utility programs MESAFLASH are provided to write configuration files to the 7l94 EEPROM.
 These files depend on a simple SPI interface built into both the standard user FPGA bitfiles and the fallback bitfile.
+The MESAFLASH utilities expect standard FPGA bitfiles without any multiboot features enabled.
+If multiboot FPGA files are loaded they will likely cause a configuration failure.